ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/git_and_github_desktop.md

 We will practice these during the class activities today -- it's ok if it doesn't all make sense at the start.
 The [GitHub Desktop Docs](https://docs.github.com/en/desktop) are also a great resource!

+{{< picture "git_branch.png" "git_branch.png" "Version Control with Git" >}}

+This image illustrates the concept of branches (starting a new version with changes), commits (snapshots of these changes/versions), and merges (merging versions).
+This image was modified from [https://www.nobledesktop.com/learn/git/git-branches](https://www.nobledesktop.com/learn/git/git-branches).

 #### Starting a brand new project

 _Scenario: you are just starting on your project, and want to create a repository to store your future work._